Facebook Instagram Twitter LinkedIn

 WHY ARE LITHIUM BATTERIES DANGEROUS?

-All Lithium batteries may be subject to a so called ‘thermal runaway’.
-This occurs when the internal circuitry is compromised, causing an increase in temperature in one or more of the cells.
+Lithium batteries pose significant safety risks due to their potential to experience a phenomenon known as thermal runaway.
+This occurs when the internal circuitry of the battery is compromised, causing a rapid rise in temperature within one or more cells.

-The labelling requirements differ for the transport of lithium batteries as cargo depending on whether the batteries are:
+The labelling requirements for lithium batteries differ depending on how the batteries are transported:

 UN3481 Aerospace Battery Label